All 2021 routes are subject to permissions from Traffic Authorities, Municipalities and other regulatory bodies.

-A short, sharp, lung busting effort starting on Robertsvlei Road, roughly 1km from the race village, to the Berg River Dam and back to seed riders for the stages ahead.
-Whether you’re a race snake, or just racing your mates, this time trial counts towards your overall General Classification (GC) placing.
+Sunday starts with an early coffee ride before Sign On opens in the afternoon and things kick off officially with a sunset ITT Prologue that evening.
+Times will be collected and riders seeded into 1 of 3 speed groups for the rest of the event.
+Expect a short, sharp, lung busting effort starting on Robertsvlei Road, roughly 1km from the race village, to the Berg River Dam and back to seed riders for the stages ahead.
+Whether you’re a race snake, or just riding with mates, this time trial counts towards your overall General Classification (GC) placing.
 Be sure to keep some gas in the tank for the climb on the way back to the finish!

 At 114km, Stage 2 is the shortest of the 2020 Cape Rouleur but by no means the easiest.
 The route takes each group back to Stellenbosch and over the Helshoogte pass, through the town of Stellenbosch, and on to Gordon’s Bay.
 The next part of our route is over St Lowry’s Pass which is renown for it’s high winds and heavy traffic, so for this reason all riders and their bikes will be transported from Gordon’s Bay to Peregrine Farm Stall where lunch will be served.
-Straight after lunch the road heads skywards once again, and the racing sections come thick and fast; first the 5 km Red Climb on Viljoen’s Pass, then some 11km later the pace ratchets up for the Green Sprint.
-There is little chance to waste thereafter as the Theewaterskloof Dam appears with the Yellow GC section coming within 1km of the left hand turn at kilometre 91.
-An 8 km section, this slow grind to the base of the Franschhoek Pass will test even the strongest riders with 2 climbs already in their legs.
+Straight after lunch the road heads skywards once again with the 5 km Red Climb on Viljoen’s Pass.
+There is little chance to waste thereafter as we pass the Theewaterskloof Dam before the slow grind to the base of the Franschhoek Pass will test even the strongest riders with 2 climbs already in their legs.
 And to add insult to injury, even with all the racing done, there is still one final challenge of Stage 2, the 8 km climb up Franschhoek Pass.
-After enjoying the view from the top, the day’s work almost done, it’s a quick roll down to Franschhoek and recovery time
+After enjoying the view from the top, the day’s work almost done, it’s a quick roll down to Franschhoek and recovery time.

 Stage 3 takes us through some of the most scenic and iconic routes in the Western Cape as we leave our base in Franschhoek for the last time and journey to the grand finale in Gordon’s Bay.
 Right from the start it’s up and over Franschhoek Pass as a rude early leg-tester.
-With the pass being the Red Climb section for Stage 3, this will really test those mountain goats in Groups 1 and 2 and is the last opportunity to win points for the Red Climber Jersey.
-Once settled on the other side, a flat and fast section via Villiersdorp takes a southerly aspect into the final Yellow GC section commencing just after the 36km mark.
-10 km of racing over rolling terrain will come down to an all out effort in the last 1km when the road kicks up sharply, truly testing the merit of the GC contenders.
-Lunch at 65 km at Gabrielskloof where some shade and a refuel will be more than needed.
+Once settled on the other side, a flat and fast section via Villiersdorp takes a southerly aspect with lunch at 65 km at Gabrielskloof where some shade and a refuel will be more than needed.
 With a further 76 km of Stage 3 after lunch, however, there is no room for complacency.
-Turning south-west the Ocean calls, but beforehand 40 km of rolling roads beckon and the last Green Sprint at 101km.
-The frenetic nature of this section quickly gives way to the tranquil view of the Indian Ocean as we make the turn along Clarence Drive.
+Turning south-west the Ocean calls, but beforehand 40 km of rolling roads beckon and the frenetic nature of this section quickly gives way to the tranquil view of the Indian Ocean as we make the turn along Clarence Drive.
 Breath-taking scenery will provide sufficient distraction as the kilometres whizz by.
 In no time at all Gordon’s Bay will come into view, marking the end of Stage 3 and the beginning of the post-race festivities.
 The stunning Krystal Beach Hotel awaits, where the HotChillee crew will welcome riders!